 Spaghetti squash’s mild flavor means it works in all kinds of recipes, from your basic sub for grain-based pasta to yummy pad thai and lots more.
 Check out the huge range of healthy spaghetti squash recipes I’ve collected for you for inspiration.

-Growing your own spaghetti squash is pretty straightforward, a good thing for the newer gardener.
-It’s one of the crops you can direct-seed, so no fussing with seed starting unless you feel like it or have a very short growing season.
+Growing spaghetti squash is pretty straightforward, a good thing for the newer gardener.
+It’s one of the crops you can direct-seed, so no fussing with seed starting unless you feel like it or have an extremely short growing season.
+I’m in zone 4, and direct-seeding works fine here, though our last frost date isn’t usually till May.

 Spaghetti squash belongs to a category of squash called “winter squash,” though you’ll be harvesting your first spaghetti squashes by late summer.
 Winter squashes include things like butternut and acorn that tend to ripen later and get consumed in colder months.